24-cell: Chiral symmetry operations

 A symmetry operation is a rotation or reflection which leaves the object indistinguishable from itself before the transformation.
 The 24-cell has 1152 distinct symmetry operations (576 rotations and 576 reflections).
 Each rotation is equivalent to two reflections, in a distinct pair of non-parallel mirror planes.

 Pictured are sets of disjoint great circle polygons, each in a distinct central plane of the 24-cell.
 For example, {24/4}=4{6} is an orthogonal projection of the 24-cell picturing 4 of its [16] great hexagon planes.
 The 4 planes lie Clifford parallel to the projection plane and to each other, and their great polygons collectively constitute a discrete Hopf fibration of 4 non-intersecting great circles which visit all 24 vertices just once.

-Each row of the table describes a class of distinct rotations.
-Each rotation class takes the left planes pictured to the corresponding right planes pictured.
-(Note: The left planes are Clifford parallel, and the right planes are Clifford parallel; each set of planes is a fibration.
-Each left plane is Clifford parallel to its corresponding right plane in an isoclinic rotation, (Note: In an isoclinic rotation each invariant plane is Clifford parallel to the plane it moves to, and they do not intersect at any time (except at the central point).
-In a simple rotation the invariant plane intersects the plane it moves to in a line, and moves to it by rotating around that line.) but the two sets of planes are not all mutually Clifford parallel; they are different fibrations, except in table rows where the left and right planes are the same set.)
-The vertices of the moving planes move in parallel along the polygonal isocline paths pictured.
-For example, the $[32]R_{q7,q8}$ rotation class consists of [32] distinct rotational displacements by an arc-distance of 2𝝅/3 = 120° between 16 great hexagon planes represented by quaternion group $q7$ and a corresponding set of 16 great hexagon planes represented by quaternion group $q8$.
-(Note: A quaternion group $\pm{q_n}$ corresponds to a distinct set of Clifford parallel great circle polygons, e.g. $q7$ corresponds to a set of four disjoint great hexagons.
-(Note: